 “After I was taken to jail, they knew I was a professional wrestler, so they viewed me as a security risk and put me on Murder’s Row in prison with thirty-nine of the baddest bad guys that I’ve ever met.
 Animals are all that you can call them.
 After a time that I couldn’t take it anymore, I made a noose with my bedsheets and tied two knots in it.
 I said to myself, ‘God, only you can stop this now.’
 I jumped off my bunk, both knots broke, and I hit the ground.
 I dropped to my knees and promised God, my mother, who had just passed, and my two girls that I’d never let my life get to that point again."

-Since then, Sam Houston has focused his life on helping others and trying to give back to not only his family and fans but everyone in need that he can help.
-He started the God’s Got a Hold on Me organization as a non-profit group to help those in need, as well as the newly launched Sam Houston New Life Horse Rescue, which saves horses from some very horrible situations and nurses them back to health and relocates them to good homes.
+Since then, Sam Houston has focused his life on helping others and trying to give back to his family and fans and everyone in need that he can help.
+He started the God’s Got a Hold on Me organization as a non-profit group to help those in need, as well as the newly launched Sam Houston New Life Horse Rescue, which saves horses from some very horrible situations and nurses them back to health, and relocates them to good homes.
 He also has a music video out on his YouTube channel, called Salvation, documenting the night he was saved and accepted Jesus back into his life.

 Houston still wrestles now and again, and is very proud of the career his daughter, Mikayla, is making for herself in the burgeoning world of women’s wrestling.
 With her mother’s good looks and the natural ring abilities found in the Smith DNA, she has all the makings of a future superstar and Women’s Champion.

 You can see Sam Houston work at the All-Pro Wrestling League in Texas.
 He has got behind the non-profit organization, and 100% of the box office ticket sales go to local families in need and survivors of flood disaster.
 Both Sam and his sister Robin lost their homes during the Katrina Disaster and relocated to other parts of Louisiana.
-He also works with a program that sends gift boxes to soldiers as well as veterans and wounded warriors here in the States.
+He also works with a program that sends gift boxes to soldiers and veterans and wounded warriors here in the States.

 Rising Back Up After Hitting Rock Bottom

 I’ve talked with many wrestlers over the years, long before I ever started this little writing foray.
 I sat and spoke with Axl Rotten at an event in South Carolina for almost an hour before the show one afternoon, and he told me about his struggles in the business, and less than a year later, he was gone.
 Sam’s story rang out to me because he is one of those that managed to make it out the other end of the dark side of the business that has taken so many talents away from us too soon.
-Everyone gets knocked down in life, and if you don’t, then you’re not out there taking any risks, or rolling the dice.
+Everyone gets knocked down in life, and if you don’t, then you’re not out there taking any risks or rolling the dice.
 The difference between success and failure is whether or not you pick yourself back up and try again.
 While many people may thumb their noses at the stories of addiction that the Brothers Smith have been through, only those that have been there, walked that road, and can relate, will understand the rise back up after hitting rock bottom.

-People often ask me why I choose to cover classic wrestling, or why I don’t talk more about the current product.
+People often ask me why I choose to cover classic wrestling or why I don’t talk more about the current product.
 That answer is quite simple, friends.
 Without understanding the sacrifices and stories of those that came before us, how can we ever hope to achieve a better future in this business?
-As in all things, you can never really appreciate where you are, if you don’t understand the struggles of how you got there.
-I remember very well watching little reel to reel movies in the Sunday School at our little Shiloh Christian Church, in the backwoods of Williamson County, that always had the tag line, “Parables are Earthly stories with Heavenly meanings.”
+As in all things, you can never really appreciate where you are if you don’t understand the struggles of how you got there.
+I remember very well watching little reel to reel movies in the Sunday School at our little Shiloh Christian Church, in the backwoods of Williamson County, that always had the tag line, "Parables are Earthly stories with heavenly meanings."
 I only hope that these little parables from our Church of Wrestling also carry a deeper meaning to those that take the time to read them.